Sterling D. Plumpp: Life and work

-His book Clinton won a Illinois Arts Council Literary Award in 1975.
+His book Clinton won an Illinois Arts Council Literary Award in 1975.
 He won the Carl Sandburg Literary Prize for poetry for his 1982 book The Mojo Hands Call, I Must Go.
 The Publishers Weekly review of his 1993 collection, Johannesburg & Other Poems, described Plumpp as "that rarity: a poet who looks with his ears."

 His 2014 book, Home/Bass, won an American Book Award for Poetry.

 Plumpp took a post teaching African-American studies at the University of Illinois, Chicago, in 1971, and went on to become a full professor there, teaching literature and creative writing until he retired with emeritus status in December 2001—having become a $1 million winner in the Illinois Lottery.

 The Sterling D. Plumpp Collection, containing works by African and African American writers, is held at the University of Mississippi.

-Plump was awarded the Chicago Literary Hall of Fame's Fuller Award for lifetime achievement in September 2019.
+Plumpp was awarded the Chicago Literary Hall of Fame's Fuller Award for lifetime achievement in September 2019.